AFNetworking/AFNetworking/README.md

 ## Requirements

-AFNetworking 2.0 and higher requires either iOS 6.0 and above, or Mac OS 10.8 Mountain Lion ([64-bit with modern Cocoa runtime](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtVersionsPlatforms.html)) and above.
+AFNetworking 2.0 and higher requires Xcode 5, targeting either iOS 6.0 and above, or Mac OS 10.8 Mountain Lion ([64-bit with modern Cocoa runtime](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtVersionsPlatforms.html)) and above.

-For compatibility with iOS 5, use the latest 1.x release.
+For compatibility with iOS 5 or Mac OS X 10.7, use the latest 1.x release.

-For compatibility with iOS 4.3, use the latest 0.10.x release.
+For compatibility with iOS 4.3 or Mac OS X 10.6, use the latest 0.10.x release.

 ## Architecture